MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

     - Is the user risky?
     Check out the top of the right pane so you know whether it's worth your while to investigate the user.
 What is the employee's [risk score](#risk-score)?
     - What's risk does the user present to your organization?
     Look at the list in the bottom pane, which provides you with each activity and each alert related to the user to help you start understanding what type of risk the user represents.
-In the timeline, click on each line so you can drill down deeper into the activity or alert itself.
-You can click also on the number next to the activity so that you can understand the evidence that influenced the score itself.
+In the timeline, select each line so you can drill down deeper into the activity or alert itself.
+You can also select the number next to the activity so that you can understand the evidence that influenced the score itself.
     - What's the risk to other assets in your organization?
     Select the **Lateral movement paths** tab to understand which paths an attacker can use to gain control of other assets in your organization.
-For example, even if the user you are investigating has a non-sensitive account, an attacker can use connections to the account to discover and attempt to compromise sensitive accounts in your network.
+For example, even if the user you're investigating has a non-sensitive account, an attacker can use connections to the account to discover and attempt to compromise sensitive accounts in your network.
 For more information, see [Use Lateral Movement Paths](/defender-for-identity/investigate-lateral-movement-path).

   >[!NOTE]
   >It is important to remember that while the User page provides information for devices, resources, and accounts across all activities, the investigation priority score is the sum of all risky activities and alerts over the last 7 days.

 ## Phase 3: Further investigate users<a name="investigate"></a>

-When you investigate a user based on an alert or if you saw an alert in an external system, there may be activities which alone may not be cause for alarm, but when Cloud App Security aggregates them together with other activities, the alert may be an indication of a suspicious event.
+When you investigate a user based on an alert or if you saw an alert in an external system, there may be activities that alone may not be cause for alarm, but when Cloud App Security aggregates them together with other activities, the alert may be an indication of a suspicious event.

 When you investigate a user, you want to ask these questions about the activities and alerts you see:

 - Is there a business justification for this employee to perform these activities?
 For example, if someone from Marketing is accessing the code base, or someone from Development accesses the Finance database, you should follow up with the employee to make sure this was an intentional and justified activity.

-- Go to the **Activity log** to understand why this activity received a high score while others did not.
+- Go to the **Activity log** to understand why this activity received a high score while others didn't.
 You can set the **Investigation priority** to **Is set** to understand which activities are suspicious.
 For example, you can filter based on Investigation priority for all activities that occurred in Ukraine.
-Then you can see whether there were other activities that were risky, where the user connected from, and you can very easily pivot to other drill downs, such as recent non-anomalous cloud and on-prem activities, to continue your investigation.
+Then you can see whether there were other activities that were risky, where the user connected from, and you can easily pivot to other drill downs, such as recent non-anomalous cloud and on-prem activities, to continue your investigation.

 ## Phase 4: Protect your organization<a name="protect"></a>